DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception

+where $[\cdot]$ denotes concatenation and MLP is a 2-layer perceptron with a bottleneck.
+The residual connection from RGB features ensures stable gradient flow.
+The resulting depth features are passed to our auxiliary depth head and supervised by our depth loss described in~\cref{sub:sec:loss:design}.
+Note that we use \textit{all} input modalities to exploit all available information and to fully utilize their complementary strengths.

+We use a Semantic FPN~\cite{kirillov2019panoptic} decoder as our auxiliary depth head, which upsamples each depth feature $\mathbf{d}_l$ to 1/4 resolution and aggregates them:

+where Upsample consists of multiple convolutions and bilinear upsampling steps.
+This structure fuses coarse and fine information efficiently, enabling robust depth estimation.
+At inference, we drop the auxiliary depth head but keep the depth features $\mathbf{d}_l$ for guiding fusion in the semantic branch.

-\PAR{Condition representation branch.} We adopt the CAFuser~\cite{cafuser} strategy to produce a global CT.
-Specifically, we flatten the highest-level features from the RGB camera and feed them into a Transformer composed of 2 encoder and 2 decoder layers.
-The resulting token is then supervised during training with a verbo-visual contrastive loss~\cite{cafuser,jain2023oneformer,bruggemann2023contrastive} that leverages text prompts describing the environmental conditions in detail.
+\PAR{Condition representation branch.} We adopt CAFuser's~\cite{cafuser} strategy to produce a global CT.
+We flatten the highest-level RGB features and process them with a lightweight Transformer composed of 2 encoder and 2 decoder layers:

+supervised during training with a verbo-visual contrastive loss~\cite{cafuser,jain2023oneformer,bruggemann2023contrastive} that leverages text prompts describing the environmental conditions in detail.

+\PAR{Depth-guided fusion.} We use the depth features $\mathbf{d}_l$ to guide sensor fusion in our main semantic branch.
+Our Depth-Guided Fusion module utilizes parallel multi-window cross-attention fusion~\cite{broedermann2023hrfuser} to fuse in parallel each secondary modality via cross-attention with the primary camera modality within $K_w\times K_w$ local windows.
+This fusion design is efficient and scales well with the number of input modalities.
+For each level $l$ and secondary modality $m$, we partition RGB features $\mathbf{F}_{\text{rgb}}^l$, secondary features $\mathbf{F}_{\text{sec}}^{l,m}$, and depth features $\mathbf{d}_l$ into $I_l$ windows of size $K_w\times K_w$.
+For each window $i \in \{1, \ldots, I_l\}$, we extract a \emph{local Depth Token (DT)}:

+which encodes local depth context.
+We map the CT to the feature dimensionality of level $l$ with a fully connected layer: